Nawat language: Classification

-Most authors refer to this language by the names Nawat, Pipil, or Nicarao.
-However, Nawat (along with the synonymous Eastern Nahuatl) has also been used to refer to Nahuatl language varieties in southern Veracruz, Tabasco, and Chiapas, states in the south of Mexico, that like Pipil have reduced the earlier /t͡ɬ/ consonant (a lateral affricate) to a /t/.
+Most authors refer to this language by the names Nawat, Nahuat, Pipil, or Nicarao.
+However, Nawat (along with the synonymous Eastern Nahuatl) has also been used to refer to Nahuatl language varieties in southern Veracruz, Tabasco, and Chiapas, states in the south of Mexico, that like Nawat have reduced the earlier /t͡ɬ/ consonant (a lateral affricate) to a /t/.
 Those Mexican lects share more similarities with Nawat than do the other Nahuatl varieties.

 Nawat specialists (Campbell, Fidias Jiménez, Geoffroy Rivas, King, Lemus, and Schultze, inter alia) generally treat Pipil/Nawat as a separate language, at least in practice.
 Lastra de Suárez (1986) and Canger (1988) classify Pipil among "Eastern Periphery" dialects of Nahuatl.